Who was Alfie Evans and what was the row over his treatment?

-A group of about 100 Alfie supporters held a candle-lit vigil outside the hospital overnight.
+A group of about 100 Alfie supporters held a candle-lit vigil outside the hospital overnight on Monday.

-Life support was turned off at 21:00 BST on Monday after a High Court judge dismissed fresh submissions heard in private from the family's lawyers.
+On Monday, Alfie's life support was turned off at 21:00 BST after a High Court judge dismissed fresh submissions heard in private from CLC lawyers.

-Alfie's father said his son is continuing to breathe unassisted and his life support should be reinstated.
+Alfie's father had said his son was continuing to breathe unassisted and his life support should be reinstated.

 On Tuesday morning, Ms James posted a picture on Facebook showing him sleeping in her arms.

 "No matter what happens, he has already proved these doctors wrong.
 How amazing is he.
-How beautiful does he look."
+How beautiful does he look," she wrote.

-Asked on Wednesday if he had given up on taking their son to Italy, Mr Evans said: "No, we haven't to be fair."
+Asked on Wednesday if he had given up on taking their son to Italy, Mr Evans said: "No, we haven't.
+He's proving them wrong."